 Selling your practice

-If you are selling your practice as a going concern, you must inform all of your clients of the change in ownership in advance.
+If you are selling your practice as a going concern, you must inform all of your clients of the change in ownership and gain their consent to transfer of their files and money in advance.

 - the information which you should give to your clients to enable them to make a decision on an informed basis as to whether to instruct the 'new' firm, or to instruct a different firm; and